-The Colts convoy travels with a total of four busses, two semis, and two vans with trailers.
-The Colt Cadets convoy travels with a total of two busses, two vans with trailers, and a dooley pick-up with trailer.
+The Colts convoy travels with a total of four buses, two semis, and two vans with trailers.
+The Colt Cadets convoy travels with a total of two buses, two vans with trailers, and a dooley pick-up with trailer.
 Driving is a great way to volunteer over the summer!
 Responsibilities include driving from stop to stop at night and driving from housing site to show site in the afternoon.
 Drivers typically spend the day sleeping and are awake at night.
-No CDL is required to drive the vans but it is required to drive the busses and pick-up with Colt Cadets.
+No CDL is required to drive the vans but it is required to drive the buses and pick-up with Colt Cadets.
 We look for one to two drivers for every week for Colts and four to six drivers for Colt Cadets.

 Looking for the perfect fit!

 A necessary part of the Colts Youth Organization, the Red Team Thread Team handles all uniform fittings and alterations throughout the season to keep both corps looking good.
 They also are involved in many other projects that involve textiles: flags for the Colts and Colt Cadets, additions to props, and souvenir flags, to name a few.
 Experience with sewing and fitting is great but definitely not needed!
 Many jobs like pressing uniforms, seam ripping, and embellishing guard uniforms can be handled by people with no prior sewing experience whatsoever.
 The Red Team Thread Team is active during the audition and practice camp season with a wide variety of projects, the most important being initial uniform fittings and alterations.
 During tour, the Red Team Thread Team is usually on tour for about half the summer.